ffund/ml-notebooks/notebooks/2-advertising-hw.md

 For each of the three regression models, you will compute the residuals ($y - \hat{y}$).
 Then, you'll create three plots - each with three subplots, one for each regression model - as follows:

 **Plot 1**: Create a scatter plot of predicted sales ($\hat{y}$) on the vertical axis, and actual sales ($y$) on the horizontal axis.
-Make sure both axes use the same scale (the range of the vertical axis should be the same as the range of the vertical axis) *and* that all three subplots use the same scale.
+Make sure both axes use the same scale (the range of the vertical axis should be the same as the range of the horizontal axis) *and* that all three subplots use the same scale.
 Label each axes, and each plot.
 What would you expect this plot to look like for a model that explains the data well?

 **Plot 2**: Create a scatter plot with the residuals ($y - \hat{y}$) on the vertical axis, and actual sales ($y$) on the horizontal axis.
 Use the same scale for all three subplots.
 Comment on your observations.
 Is there a pattern in the residuals (and if so, what might it indicate), or do they appear to have no pattern with respect to actual sales?